ncatlab/nlab-content/pages/0/7/8/0/870/content.md

 In the [[foundations]] of [[constructive mathematics]], __De Morgan\'s Law__ usually means the statement
 $$ \neg(p \wedge q) \vdash \neg{p} \vee \neg{q} ,$$
 since every other aspect of the first two lines is already constructively valid, the claim that negation mediates the De Morgan self-duality already has a name (the [[double negation]] law, equivalent to the principle of [[excluded middle]]), and no other line involves only operators that appear in intuitionstic [[propositional calculus]].
+This de Morgan's law is equivalent to the law of [[weak excluded middle]].

 ## Related concepts